Human-Centred Artificial Intelligence MSc

 - at the University under an academic supervisor

-You'll have one-to-one supervision from an experienced member of staff, supported with supervision from industry partners as required.
+You'll have personalised supervision from an experienced staff member.
+If needed, you'll also get supervision from industry partners.

 Your teaching and learning is also supported by Canvas.
 Canvas is a Virtual Learning Environment.
 You'll use Canvas to submit your assignments and access your: